Languages of Hong Kong: Hakka

-Southern Min
+Min

-Hokkien (especially Quanzhou Hokkien), Teochew, Haklau are the Southern Min varieties commonly found in Hong Kong.
+Hokkien (especially Quanzhou Hokkien), Teochew, and Haklau are the Southern Min varieties commonly found in Hong Kong.
 However, their usage is largely limited to the migrant families from the around the 20th century or so, especially the cold war era after the communist takeover of China in 1949, to the 21st century, such as middle aged descendants of immigrants from native Chinese regions of these variants, specifically for Haklau speakers from Swabue, Teochew speakers from the Teoswa region (such as Chaozhou, Chaoyang, etc.) of Southeast Guangdong, and Hokkien speakers from Southern Fujian (such as Quanzhou, Xiamen, Zhangzhou) and cold war-era returnee migrants from Southeast Asia, such as the Philippines, Indonesia, Malaysia, Singapore, etc. since many of them migrated out to the aforementioned Southeast Asian countries during the late 20th century before the Handover of Hong Kong but some also remained or came back to Hong Kong, especially around North Point and nearby areas.

-Taishanese

-Taishanese originates from migrants from Taishan County in Mainland China.
-The variant can still be found in some areas in Hong Kong where migrants concentrated, such as Sai Wan.

-Shanghainese
+Wu

 Shanghainese, or Wu Chinese in general, was commonly spoken by migrants who escaped Shanghai after the communist takeover of China in 1949.
 Their descendants assimilated into mainstream Cantonese-speaking society.
-However there is still a sizeable immigrant community after China's economic reform in 1978, and about 1.1% of the population speaks Shanghainese according to a 2016 census.
+However there is still a sizeable immigrant community after the reform and opening up in 1978, and about 1.1% of the population speaks Shanghainese according to a 2016 census.